 This is a Job Description of a Full Stack developer from Accenture, one of the leading IT firms in the world.

 Full stack development, Full stack developers, Hiring full stack web developers – you see a lot of these terms nowadays.
 These terms have changed the perceptions of web development and introduced a role that is highly sought-after in today’s product-driven environment.
 Full stack developers are high in demand because of their ability to build end-to-end web applications.

-In this guide, we will discuss the tech stack, roles & responsibility, skills, salary, and future career scope of full stack developers.
+In this guide, we will discuss the tech stack, roles & responsibilities, skills, salary, interview questions, and future career scope of full stack developers.

 Let’s start from the most basic one and discuss everything you need to know about Full Stack developers.

 A full-stack developer is a developer who works on both – frontend and backend parts of the application.
 They are skilled to deal with all kinds of work such as databases, servers, system engineering, architecting, and client communication that are required to make complete products.

 If you hire a full stack developer, it will be very advantageous for your company as they reduce the cost of your project, easily switch between front-end and back-end development, help team members, and work individually.
 They are considered a great asset to the company.